vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/localtunneldebugger.md

 ## Tagging your cloud provider extension

-The Local Redirection Debugger has a link for users to find providers on the Visual Studio Marketplace.
-If you'd like to appear in this link, please tag your extension with the keyword `kubernetes-extension-local-redirection-provider` in `package.json`.
+The Local Tunnel Debugger has a link for users to find providers on the Visual Studio Marketplace.
+If you'd like to appear in this link, please tag your extension with the keyword `kubernetes-extension-local-tunnel-provider` in `package.json`.
 For example:

 ```json